Great books supporting greater causes

 We will consider essays, poems and short stories up to 5,000 words for our quarterly anthology.
 If you have a powerful message to share, we would love to hear from you.

-Our current theme is: Healing Our Planet
+Our current theme is: What Celebration Means to Me

-Submissions close: 13th September 2024
+Submissions close: 2nd December 2024

 All profits from the sale of the anthology support Compassiviste Foundation’s mission.